khasm/seasky/README.md

 docker start DepSky

+The flag -a might be added to prevent the docker from going into the background.
 To remove the container if the --rm flag is ommited:

 docker rm DepSky